slowproj/slowdash/Applications/SlowDrip/README.md

     ifc.set('peaches', value)
 ```

-Scripts with a name like `slowtask-XXX.py` at the `config` directory are automatically scanned by SlowDash.
-For security reasons, the script is not automatically "loaded", and an operator must click `start` manually by default.
+Files with a name like `slowtask-XXX.py` at the `config` directory are automatically scanned by SlowDash.
+For security reasons, the scripts are not automatically "loaded", and an operator must click `start` manually by default.
 Auto-loading can be enabled by making an entry in the `SlowdashProject.yaml` configuration file (optional):
 ```
   task:
     name: control-peaches
     auto_load: true
 ```

-Once the scripot is loaded, the functions in the script can be called from SlowDash GUI.
+Once the script is loaded, the functions in the script can be called from SlowDash GUI.
 An easy way to do it is to make a HTML form panel with the content like:
 ```html
 <form>
   value: <input type="number" name="value" value="0">